wildycapellan/Elk-Cloud-Security-Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:

-- _TODO: List the IP addresses of the machines you are monitoring_
+- List the IP addresses of the machines you are monitoring

 Web-1: 10.0.0.5
 Web-2: 10.0.0.6

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- Specify which Beats you successfully installed_

 Filebeat
 Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+- In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

 Filebeat is a lightweight shipper for forwarding and centralizing log data.
 Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.